The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

 What can I expect once I’ve been accepted?

-The education partner will get in touch to let you know about the next steps for enrollment and coursework.
+The education socio will get in touch to let you know about the next steps for enrollment and coursework.

 What are the technical prerequisites?